-It’s hard enough that a staircase is an obscure shape, making it difficult to find a flexible, yet tough temporary floor protector to cover the stair treads and risers.
-But because stairs are typically a high traffic area, it’s critical to prioritize stair safety to avoid common construction site risks, such as falling.
+It’s hard enough that a staircase is an obscure shape, making it difficult to find a flexible, yet tough temporary construction floor protector to cover the stair treads and risers.
+But because stairs are typically a high traffic area, it’s critical to prioritize stair safety to avoid common construction site risks, such as slipping and falling.

 When it comes to choosing the right temporary stair protector, consider scenarios that can potentially create unnecessary hazards on the job site.

 It’s important to securely tape paper products down to avoid movement when walking up or down the stairs.
-We recommend using a dependable painter’s tape to keep the product in place and will not harm the finish.
+We recommend using a dependable painter’s tape that will keep the product in place and will not harm the finish.
 The reliable self-adhesive tape can also be used to protect stair nosing and any existing handrails.
 If the floor protection paper does become wet, be sure to replace it to avoid damage and additional safety hazards.

 Be sure to take the time to properly prep and protect any staircases on the job.
 This includes riser protection and stair tread protection.
 In addition to carpet or hardwood protectors, consider wearing non-skid shoe covers.
 Shoe guards will help decrease tracking throughout the job site, and provide additional traction when traveling up and down any stairs.